WebFlight/Queue/README.md

 	- Java does not allow to reuse a queue that has been shut down.
 Queue should be re-initialized after shutdown.
 * Queue displayed in UI based on queue instance state (not stored in database)
 * Job retry mechanism when Job fails (delay calculated based on exponential backoff)
+* Throw errors from microflow in queue with or without stack trace (use the SetErrorForJob Java action)
 * Job is cancelled (cancel or abort depending on status) using a before commit event in case Job is deleted
 * Job control UI
 	- Cancel Job when queued